Assessing your Amazon S3 security posture with Macie - Amazon Macie

 Statistics and data are organized into the following sections:

-Storage and sensitive data discovery | Automated discovery & Coverage issues | Data security | Top S3 buckets | Top finding types | Policy findings
+Storage and sensitive data discovery | Automated discovery and coverage issues | Data security | Top S3 buckets | Top finding types | Policy findings

 As you review each section, optionally choose an item to drill down and review the supporting data.
+Also note that the dashboard doesn't include data for S3 directory buckets, only general purpose buckets.
+Macie doesn't monitor or analyze directory buckets.

 Storage and sensitive data discovery

-The Storage and sensitive data discovery
+The Storage and sensitive data discovery section of the dashboard.
+Each field contains example data.

 • Total accounts – This field appears if you're the Macie administrator for an organization or you have a standalone Macie account.
-It indicates the total number of AWS accounts that own buckets in your S3 bucket inventory.
+It indicates the total number of AWS accounts that own buckets in your bucket inventory.
 If you're a Macie administrator, this is the total number of Macie accounts that you manage for your organization.
 If you have a standalone Macie account, this value is 1.

 • Classifiable – The total storage size of all the objects that Macie can analyze in the buckets.